Aging and mental health -

 Resources - Ageism, Life Events, and Resilience

 Note on languaging: The ROPE questionnaire uses the phrase "old people".
-We prefer the phrase "older people" to promote a sense of our communities as homes to a wide variety of age ranges, all of which have important roles to play to make our community livable.
-For more information, we suggest exploring the Ageism Chapter
+We prefer the phrase "older people" to promote a sense of our communities as homes to a wide variety of age ranges, all of which have important roles to play in making our communities livable.
+For more information, we suggest exploring the Ageism Chapter.

 Activity - Ageism, Life Events, and Resilience

 We all bring attitudes about our own aging and the aging of others to our age-friendly work.
-This exercise gives you the opportunity to learn more about how ageism, losses, and resilience effects how we interact with other older people.
-It also provides an opportunity to consider how all of these factors influence an older person's interest in receiving services and being engaged in the community.
+This exercise gives you the opportunity to learn how ageism, losses, and resilience affect the ways we interact with other older people.
+It also provides an opportunity to consider how these factors influence an older person's interest in receiving services and being engaged in the community.

 Note: This is a self-evaluation.
 We do not expect you to administer psychological tests to the people in your community.